Emperor Keikō: Known information

 Emperor Keikō is regarded by historians as a "legendary Emperor" as there is insufficient material available for further verification and study.
 The name Keikō-tennō was assigned to him posthumously by later generations.
-His name might have been regularized centuries after the lifetime ascribed to Keikō, possibly during the time in which legends about the origins of the Yamato dynasty were compiled as the chronicles known today as the Kojiki.
+His name might have been regularized centuries after the lifetime ascribed to Keikō, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.
 There is a possibility that Keikō's era was in the 4th century AD rather than the 1st.
-This period is concurrent with the Kentoshi having an audience with the Tang Emperor, more evidence is needed though to make any conclusions.
+This period is concurrent with the Kentoshi having an audience with the Tang Emperor, though more evidence is needed to make any conclusions.
 Like his father before him, Keikō is also known to have an exaggerated lifespan which is unlikely to be factual.
 The consecutive reigns of the emperors began to be compiled in the 8th century, and it is thought that age gaps were "filled up" as many lacunae were present.
 For comparison, verified ages in the 110s have since been documented and recorded as the "oldest in the world".